Real Madrid file hate crime complaint after Vinicius targeted by racist abuse

 “We cannot continue to tolerate this problem that transcends sport, affects the whole of society and goes unpunished.
 Public condemnation is not enough, punishment is necessary.

-“LaLiga must urgently take exemplary measures, because these repeated incidents of racism tarnish the image not only of Spanish football, but also of all world football.
-And the feeling must be unanimous: zero tolerance!!!!”
+“LaLiga must urgently take exemplary measures, because these repeated incidents of racism tarnish the image not only of Spanish football, but also of all world football.”

-Former England and Manchester United defender Rio Ferdinand took to Instagram in support of Vinicius and questioned player protection.

-“Bro you need protecting….who is protecting Vinicius Junior in Spain??”
-Ferdinand posted.
-“He receives a red card after being choked and receiving racial abuse during the game… wtf.